 I make chicken drumstick recipes often, so I always look for ways to make them more interesting, especially for the grownups.

-These spicy chicken drumsticks fit the bill.
+These certainly fit the bill!
 The rub is very tasty, and the chicken emerges from the oven juicy and flavorful.

 The ingredients you’ll need

-You’ll only need a few simple ingredients to make this tasty chicken drumsticks recipe.
+You’ll only need a few simple ingredients to make this tasty main dish.
 Here’s an overview of what you’ll need – exact measurements are listed in the recipe card below:

 - Chicken drumsticks – I like to remove the skin